samarthhgowdaa/samarthhgowdaa.github.io/_posts/2025-10-09-whereItAllBegan.md

 {% include embed/youtube.html id='EbCCpz-vous' %}

-Well I'll see you in the next blog! till then bye-bye.
+Well, that’s it for now!
+I’ll see you in the next blog.
+Till then, bye-bye!.